 The largest and most visited national park is Troodos, covering over 9000 hectares and including the beautiful Troodos Mountains.

 One of Europe’s top destinations for walking and cycling, Cyprus is covered in well-marked, safe routes and most of them are helpfully themed for visitors.

-Home to World Heritage Katos Pafos, charming little villages, ancient towns, the lovely Akamas National Park and many iconic beaches, the Pafos region is Cyprus’ most historic area and an ideal holiday base.
+Home to World Heritage Katos Paphos, charming little villages, ancient towns, the lovely Akamas National Park and many iconic beaches, the Paphos region is Cyprus’ most historic area and an ideal holiday base.
 The main resort town of Polis Chysochous is bright and modern, lively for kids and good for family hotels and self-catering apartments.

 Larnaka is Cyprus’ ancient port.
 A mix of mesmerising historic drama and energetic holiday atmosphere, it’s one of the very few Mediterranean cities to combine both so easily and still manage to charm.
 In and around Larnaka is a great area for family accommodation and the lively day and night activity works particularly well for older kids and teenagers.